spl1nes/blog/content/solutions/ongoing/Bubble_Detector/20220101_Bubble_Detector_en.md

 ## Summary

-The Bubble Detector is a command line tool for recognizing bubbles in fluids stored in containers such as bottles, syringes etc.
+The Bubble Detector is a tool for recognizing bubbles in fluids by processing images or camera input.

 Recognition features include defining threasholds in bubble size, bubble quantity, total bubble volume and highlighting potential bubbles in the provided image.